Vegan pumpkin pie – perfect for the holidays!

 Can I Make Pumpkin Pie Ahead of Time?

 Yes.
-The pumpkin pie needs to set for at least 4 hours or overnight.
+The pumpkin pie needs time to set for at least 4 hours or overnight.
 You can even make it 2 days ahead.
 Just keep in mind that the longer the pie sits in the fridge, the less flaky the crust will be.

 Can I Freeze Pumpkin Pie?